4dsystems/ViSi-Genie-RaspPi-Library/README.md

 * This will then download and install the wiringPi library

+* Please see here for more detail if above is insufficient (https://projects.drogon.net/raspberry-pi/wiringpi/download-and-install/)

 ## Disable Linux from using the Pi Serial Port so the GeniePi library can instead